 Initiatives and Programs in our Schools

-Harborfields offers a variety of programs and events to support diversity in our schools.
+Harborfields offers a variety of programs and events to support diversity, equity, and inclusivity in our schools.
 Below are some of the programs that are offered.
 For further information on these programs, please visit the each of the school’s webpage:

 - Empathy Mural:

 A visual reminder which reflects characters from children's books which explore topics such as empathy, diversity, and acceptance

 A Social Emotional program for all children aimed at developing perspective-taking, acceptance, empathy, compassion, leadership, and emotional regulation skills